tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

 Mr. Henderson was sick.
 Probably because the students' denial of basic facts was putting too much pressure on him, we got a substitute teacher for history class.
-The substitute teacher, Mr. Garcia, continued teaching the unit on President Skiles.
+The substitute teacher, Mr. Garcia, continued teaching the unit on President scales.

-"Today we're going to see some footage from President Skiles' term," he said, pushing an old-fashioned television on a trolley.
+"Today we're going to see some footage from President scales' term," he said, pushing an old-fashioned television on a trolley.
 "This is a news report from 1976." "

 The video began to play.
 The picture was rough, old, but absolutely real.
 Or at least, as real as the fake moon landing video, only this video looked more real.
-Walter Cronkite sat at his desk, discussing President Skiles' approval ratings.
-Then the scene switched to Skiles at a press conference.
+Walter Cronkite sat at his desk, discussing President scales' approval ratings.
+Then the scene switched to scales at a press conference.